You love each other.

 On paper, you should be great for each other.
 But real life is a different story.

 Maybe the fights are more frequent and more intense, but fighting seems to solve less and less.
-Maybe you just live next to each other, like roommates.
-You can't remember the last time you felt connected and supported.
+Maybe you feel like roommates.
+You want connection, and the things you're doing to get it make you someone you can't recognize.
+You can't remember the last time you felt secure and supported.

 You're drained, and your relationship strain is starting to affect other parts of your life; your family, your work, even your sleep.